 The Business Challenge: User Accounts Mysteriously Disappearing

-Universal Health Services, Inc. (UHS) leverages the technology for Citrix monitoring which includes End User Experience, Citrix infrastructure, as well as critical underlying components that exist in each of the acute care hospitals that utilize Cerner Millennium™.
+Universal Health Services, Inc. (UHS) uses Goliath Technologies to monitor and troubleshoot End User Experience, Citrix infrastructure, as well as critical underlying components that exist in each of the acute care hospitals that utilize Cerner Millennium™.
 In this user story, user accounts in the nursing staffing application were mysteriously disappearing from groups, impacting the ability for the appropriate staff to receive important messages.
 It was both troubling and puzzling for the IT team.
 Below are the action steps the IT team took to troubleshoot the user account problem and prevent the failure to deliver healthcare services from recurring in the future.

 Finding the Root Cause in Minutes – Not Days